 If you are part of such team, you should try to decrease distance and focus on mutual understanding.

 Technical debt should be made visible to show Product Owner the impact of focusing only on output maximization.
 On the other side business value should be always visible and explained to the Dev Team, making Product Backlog priorities clear for them.
+You can also read how to manage technical debt.

 Product Owner and Dev Team in one place